Find more garden information

 Many factors besides minimum winter temperature affect a plant's ability to survive.
 In places with hot summers, heat tolerance is as much or more of a consideration when choosing plants.
 That's why the American Horticultural Society developed the Heat Zone Map.

 Other factors include the duration of cold temperatures, alternating freezes and thaws, seasonal rainfall patterns, sunlight intensity and humidity.
-Soils play an important role, too, including the type, pH, organic matter and moisture levels.
+Soils play an important role, too, including the type of soil, its pH, the amount of organic matter, and moisture levels.

-Although the new hardiness zone map is a useful tool, don't rely on it too much when selecting plants for your landscape.
+Although the hardiness zone map is a useful tool, don't rely on it too much when selecting plants for your landscape.
 Consider each potential plant's native habitat.
-A perennial that is adapted to sunny desert conditions will have a tough time in a cloudy, wet climate, even if it's the right hardiness zone.
+A perennial that is adapted to sunny desert conditions will have a tough time in a cloudy, wet climate, even if it's within the hardiness zone rating.